Why Is My Poop Black? Top 10 Causes (& What To Do)

 6. Mallory-Weiss Syndrome

 Mallory-Weiss syndrome is characterized by the presence of superficial lacerations in the esophageal lining.
 These small cuts can bleed and usually noted in the lower part of the esophagus, close to the junction with the stomach.
-This condition is associated with symptoms like vomit with blood and, in the more severe cases, dark stools, dizziness, fainting, and abdominal pain.
+This condition is associated with symptoms like vomit with blood and, in the more severe cases, dark poop, dizziness, fainting, and abdominal pain.

 Mallory-Weiss syndrome is caused by excessive effort to vomit, retching or a strong blow to the abdomen.
 It is more common in people with a history of alcohol abuse, bulimia, gastroesophageal reflux or hyperemesis gravidarum.